 - Cut rectangles of 6" by 3" or any other preferred size with the help of a knife or pizza cutter.
 Collect the leftover pieces, mix it in the remaining dough and repeat till all the dough is fully consumed.

 - On the cut rectangles, sprinkle sugar, press a little with fingers and prick holes using a fork.

 - Transfer these to parchment paper and again refrigerate for 15-20 minutes, till the oven gets ready.

-2. Make a thick paste by adding milk, very little at a time.
+- Make a thick paste by adding milk, very little at a time.
+Keep it covered.

-6. Use any oil, refined/olive/canola or any other.
+- Use any oil, refined/olive/canola, or any other.
 I used groundnut oil.
-Avoid mustard and coconut oil, owing to their strong flavours.
+Avoid mustard and coconut oil, owing to their strong flavors.

 - Please use standard measuring cups and spoons used for baking.
 Tbsp means tablespoon and tsp mean teaspoon.

 By Dipti Vimal Pandey

 By Madhuvanthi Suresh